ichi-h/elmish/packages/core/README.md

 It is important to note that React does not appear in any of the above use cases, which is natural since React is only a means to achieve the use cases.

 So what does the actual code look like?
 I used useState to manage the value of count.
-This is the state in which the business logic that the counter should realize is embedded in the React ecosystem.
+This means that the business logic of the use case that the counter should implement is embedded in the React ecosystem.

 What is the problem with this?